BobBallance/freebsd-gpio-pps/README.md

 # A Stratum 1 Time Server using FreeBSD, Raspberry PI-2, and GPS

-The core contribution of this repository is a FreeBSD kernel module that uses a GPIO input to handle a Pulse-Per-Second timing signal from a GPS unit.
+The core contribution of this repository is a FreeBSD kernel module that enables a GPIO input to handle a Pulse-Per-Second timing signal from a GPS unit.

 The software has been tested on a Raspberry PI-2 using